India's Biometric ID System Has Led To Starvation For Some Poor, Advocates Say

 Data privacy

 In January, investigative journalist Rachna Khaira discovered that the laptops of some Aadhaar enrollment workers — those who scan irises and take fingerprints — had been hacked.
-Khaira managed to buy access to up to a billion people's Aadhaar data — for less than $7.
+Khaira managed to buy access to up to 1 billion people's Aadhaar data — for less than $7.

 After her report, the government agency behind Aadhaar, the Unique Identification Authority of India, took legal action against Khaira, accusing her of cybercrime.